facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 Observations are what we call the objects returned by an agent's act function and are so named because they are input to other agents' observe() functions.
 This is the primary way messages are passed between agents and the environment in ParlAI.
-Observations are usually in the form of python dictionaries containing different types of information
+Observations are usually in the form of python dictionaries containing different types of information.

 The :doc:`observations <observations>` documentation goes into more detail about each field, but the following table shows the basics.